sinaptia/solid_telemetry/README.md

 end
 ```

+## Custom instrumentation

+SolidTelemetry comes with custom ActionPack instrumentation (`SolidTelemetry::Instrumentation::ActionPack`, based on `OpenTelemetry::Instrumentation::ActionPack`) that provides detailed information about the current request and session, to help users with debugging:

+* `rack.session`
+* `action_dispatch.request.parameters`

 ## Advanced configuration

 By default, the SolidTelemetry tables are created in your app's primary database.
 Since SolidTelemetry collects a lot of data, you might want to use another database for it.
 To do so, you need to add your telemetry database in `config/database.yml`: